 PayPal makes it easy for website owners to accept payments online from their customers.
-You can easily integrate the popular payment service with WordPress using a PayPal plugin.
+It’s one of the most popular payment services, which is why a lot of readers ask us how they can accept PayPal payments on their WordPress site.

-In this article, we will share some of the best WordPress PayPal plugins to accept payments.
+In this article, we’ll share some of the best WordPress PayPal plugins to accept payments.

 Why Use a PayPal Plugin for WordPress?